-- Most of the medieval St Michael and All Angels, Withyham was rebuilt after a fire in 1663.
+- Most of the medieval St Michael and All Angels, Withyham was rebuilt after it was struck by lightning in 1663.
 Near the entrance hang full-size photographic reproductions of four 14thC paintings of scenes from Christ's Passion by the Florentine artist, Niccolo Gerini.
 In the Sackville Chapel, the central monument of Thomas Sackville and his parents by Caius Gabriel Cibber was described by Pevsner as having “a directness of feeling and expression unprecedented in England”.

-- The curious ‘sawn-off’ aspect of the north-west corner of Monk's House is attributed to one 19thC Rector who wanted to see Old Buckhurst, the home of his ancestors, from the Rectory.
+- The curious ‘sawn-off’ aspect of the north-west corner of Monk's House is attributed to a 19thC rector, who wanted to be able to see Old Buckhurst (the home of his ancestors) from the Rectory.

 - Hundred Aker Wood in the Winnie-the-Pooh stories.

-- The open heathland of Ashdown Forest did not impress William Cobbett.
+- Ashdown Forest did not impress William Cobbett.
 A diary entry from January 1822 recorded in his Rural Rides vividly describes it as “verily the most villainously ugly spot I saw in England…getting, if possible, uglier and uglier all the way”.

-- Eeyore's Sad and Gloomy Place in the stories.
+- Eeyore's Sad and Gloomy Place in the Winnie-the-Pooh stories.